ajitonelsonn/plant-identifier/README.md

 # Plant Identifier

-**Plant Identifier** is an AI-powered web application that helps users identify plants from images using machine learning.
-With a user-friendly interface, it offers plant identification and care tips, making it perfect for both gardening enthusiasts and professionals.
+**Plant Identifier** is an AI-powered web application that identifies plants from images using LLMA 3.2 model.
+It provides users with plant identification and care tips, perfect for gardening enthusiasts and professionals.

 ## Video Demonstration